SKYBIRDSGP/Quadruped-Isaac-Sim/QL/QL.md

 **THE EXAMPLE WE ARE TRYING**

 In a grid, we have 3 blobs, one is the player blob, other is the target or food blod and the next is an enemy blob.
 Here, the player blob has to try to reach the food/ytarget blob while avoiding the enemy blob.
 And so for this sake, we are using the Q-Learning to make the player blob learn how to reach the target blob.

+## USING THE DQN

+* Gives better output
+* Also reacts for the unknown actions
+* Recognises the unfamilier moves as well
+* Can be used in for typical complex environments
+* Takes long to train